-Macao, a Special Administrative Region (SAR) of the People’s Republic of China, is located West of the Pearl River Delta on the Southeast coast of China, 60 km from Hong Kong and 145 km from Guangzhou.
-Total land area of Macao measures 29.9 sq km, comprising the Macao Peninsula and the islands of Taipa and Coloane.
+Macao, a Special Administrative Region (SAR) of the People’s Republic of China, is located west of the Pearl River Delta on the Southeast coast of China, 60 km from Hong Kong and 145 km from Guangzhou.
+The total land area of Macao measures 29.9 km2, comprising the Macao peninsula and the islands of Taipa and Coloane.

 Macao SAR benefits from the “one country, two systems” principle after the Handover in 1999.
 In fact, this tiny SAR is growing in size – more buildings on reclaimed land – and diversity of attractions.
 Macao’s unique society, where co-existence of the Eastern and Western cultures complementing one other, continues to be its great advantage that keeps people coming.

 Travelling to Macao

 Visitors can travel to Macao by land, sea and air.
 You may take a direct or connecting flight to Macau International Airport or transfer to other city routes; in addition, a helicopter service flies directly from Hong Kong and Shenzhen to Macao.
 Many visitors travel to Macao by sea via Shun Tak Centre (Sheung Wan, Hong Kong), Hong Kong International Airport, China (HK) Ferry Terminal (Tsim Sha Tsui, Kowloon, Hong Kong), Shekou (Shenzhen), and Fu Yong Ferry Terminal (ShenzhenAirport).
 Recently, the HongKong-Zhuhai-Macao Bridge that connects Hong Kong and Macao by road has been in operation that shortens the travel time between these two SARs.
 Land crossings from Mainland China are made through the Border Gate on Macao peninsula and the Lotus Bridge in Cotai.

 Passports and Visas

 All visitors must hold a valid passport or a travel document to travel to Macao.